lpsinger/ligo.skymap/docs/interface.rst

 The BAYESTAR rapid localization algorithm is designed as a post-processing stage for compact binary merger search pipelines.
-The script :doc:`bayestar-localize-lvalert </ligo/skymap/tool/bayestar_localize_lvalert>` provide rapid sky localization as a service.
+The script :doc:`bayestar-localize-lvalert </ligo/skymap/tool/bayestar_localize_lvalert>` provides rapid sky localization as a service.

 .. note::
     Other available modes of operation for BAYESTAR that are documented